 An increase in blood volume during pregnancy and the pressure put on your lower extremities from your expanding bump can cause painful varicose veins.

 Putting your feet up more often will help, since it’ll reduce the pressure on your veins.

 Thankfully, varicose veins usually go back to normal after you’ve given birth.

 You’ve got a lot on your mind.

 Add into that all the hormones doing their thing, and it’s not surprising you may get a headache or two.

 Relaxing in a dark room with a cool pack on your forehead might help.

 It’s all going to be fine!

-Swollen, sore gums that bleed when you brush or floss your teeth are common problems in pregnancy, due to the excess blood you’re pumping these days, but it’s not something to be taken lightly.
+Swollen, sore gums that bleed when you brush or floss your teeth are common problems in pregnancy due to the excess hormones you’re pumping these days, but it’s not something to be taken lightly.

 The gum infection, gingivitis, can lead to some serious issues for you and your baby, so it’s a good time to take your dental hygiene seriously.